 We spent six splendid weeks right on her shores – kayaking, swimming, sailing, and sunbathing.
 It was really, really hard to leave.

-You can also read the following articles to prepare for your trip to Mexico:
+You can also check out the following articles and resources to prepare for your trip to Mexico:

 Have you been to Mexico before?
 Were your impressions vastly different than your preconceived assumptions?
 Have you ever been to a country or city that was the opposite of how it’s portrayed in the media?
-Comment below to share your thoughts.
+Tweet us your thoughts @bootsnall.